The Long Night (Game of Thrones): Filming

 The episode was directed by Miguel Sapochnik.
 It was filmed in 55 night shoots over 11 weeks, and during harsh weather, at sets in Moneyglass, Saintfield and Belfast, Northern Ireland.
 Cinematographer Fabian Wagner described the shoot as "physically exhausting... they say don't work with animals or kids.
 We had everything times 100."
 Sapochnik studied the siege of Helm's Deep in The Lord of the Rings: The Two Towers to stage the battle scenes in a way "to not have an audience feel battle fatigue", claiming that "the less fighting you can have in a sequence, the better".
 He also shifted the moods from scene to scene to convey suspense, horror, action, and drama.
 He described the battle as "survival horror" comparable to Assault on Precinct 13 in its focus on a group besieged by outsiders.

 The episode is said to contain the longest battle sequence in cinematic history, longer than the 40-minute Battle of Helm's Deep, as seen in The Lord of the Rings: The Two Towers.

 Casting

-Carice van Houten made her final appearance in the series as a main cast member.
+Carice van Houten made her final appearance in the series.

 Country singer Chris Stapleton has a cameo appearance as a wight alongside his bass player and tour manager.
 Stapleton said his management contacted the show asking if he could be considered for a bit part in an episode and the producers invited him to fly to Belfast to film his scenes.